andyprowl/snake-overflow/README.md

 ![Auto-follow indicator](https://github.com/andyprowl/snake-overflow/blob/master/screenshots/screenshot05.jpg)

+As the screenshot above shows, not all blocks of a terrain are solid and walkable.
+The snake won't float on water, for instance.
+When a non-solid block is reached, the snake will wind around the edge of the solid block it is currently on.

 ## Goal of the game

 The goal of the game is to score as many points as possible.
 The game ends when the snake bites its tail, unless an *invulnerability bonus* applies - as explained in the following.
 In particular, none of the obstacles, including walls, are deadly: the snake will always wind on them.
 Once the game ends, it is possible to start a new game by pressing 'Enter' or 'F5'.